dimitar-seraffimov/mlx7-week4-multimodal-transfer-learning/flickr30k_experiment/README.md

 **`s01_dataset_flickr30k.py`**
 _Internal functionality:_

-- load Flickr30k dataset from HuggingFace
+- load Flickr30k dataset from HuggingFace -> no download, the dataset is huge and I don't need to create embeddings on it
 - use the pre-trained SentencePiece model
 - extract images and corresponding 5 captions
 - tokenize captions using SentencePiece